-The COVID-19 pandemic has adversely impacted and may continue to adversely impact our business, including our sales of ZULRESSO and our initiation, conduct and completion of non-clinical studies and clinical trials.
+The COVID-19 pandemic, its effects, and changes to the macroeconomic environment have adversely impacted and may continue to adversely impact our business, including our sales of ZULRESSO and our initiation, conduct and completion of non-clinical studies and clinical trials.

 The COVID-19 pandemic in the U.S. resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities for a period of time.
-We believe concerns about exposure to the virus or its variants, as well as the disruption to the healthcare system in the U.S. caused by the pandemic, have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it.
-Given continuing concerns about the COVID-19 pandemic across the country, including as a result of the spread of variants and "breakthrough" cases among fully-vaccinated people, and the resulting disruption in many locations to healthcare resources, we expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue.
-The scope and timing of the expected negative impact will depend on, among other factors, the scope and duration of the pandemic and the timing of any return to normal business operations across the U.S.; the effectiveness of vaccination campaigns, vaccine mandates, and other efforts to control the pandemic; the duration of the vaccines' efficacy against COVID-19 and its variants; the extent to which variants of the virus that causes COVID-19 negatively impact vaccination and other efforts to control the pandemic; the duration and severity of any restrictive measures taken to curb the spread of COVID-19; the extent of healthcare staffing shortages that have continued even as COVID-19-related restrictions have eased; and the impact of the pandemic on our customers and vendors.
-We cannot predict for how long and to what extent the COVID-19 pandemic will have an adverse impact on ZULRESSO sales.
+We believe, at various points during the pandemic, concerns about exposure to the virus or its variants caused a significant and sustained reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it, and that difficulties in accessing treatment with ZULRESSO have now been compounded by healthcare staffing shortages and other changes to the macroeconomic environment as the pandemic has continued.
+Given continuing concerns about the COVID-19 pandemic across the country, the resulting disruption in many locations to healthcare resources, and other changes to the macroeconomic environment, we expect the significant adverse impact on ZULRESSO revenues to continue for the foreseeable future.
+The scope and timing of the expected negative impact will depend on, among other factors, the scope, duration and severity of ongoing and future waves of the pandemic, including the impact of any variant strains of the COVID-19 virus; the extent of healthcare staffing shortages that have continued even as COVID-19-related restrictions have eased; the continued impact of the pandemic on the willingness of women with PPD to seek treatment with ZULRESSO and the number of physicians willing to prescribe it; the timing of any widespread return to normal business operations across the U.S.; the impact of the pandemic on the Company's customers and vendors, including capacity and resource constraints; and the scope and extent of any future actions or restrictive measures taken to contain or mitigate the impact of the pandemic.
+We cannot predict for how long and to what extent the COVID-19 pandemic and the related disruptive effects on the U.S. healthcare system will have an adverse impact on ZULRESSO sales.